martinwamb/martinwamb/README.md

 ## Hi there 👋
+I am a storyteller.
+I love to use data to come to conclusions on my projects.
+All the data analyzed using SQL, Python, and PowerBI is contained in various folders here.
+You can read my stories at www.martinwambugu.com

 <!--
 **martinwamb/martinwamb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.